South Sudan: Health project

 Marienrealschule Cham hands over donation from Advent market

-The Marienrealschule Cham organised an Advent market before the Christmas holidays.
+As in the previous year, the Marienrealschule Cham organised an Advent market before the 2024 Christmas holidays.
 The school was formed in 2021 from the merger of the Gerhardinger secondary school in Cham and the Maristen secondary school.
-As Headmaster Christian Haringer (on the right in the...
+As Headmaster Christian...